Skip to content

 Index Schema

-Agent mode can only infer filters for fields that exist in the index schema.
 For an automotive failure analysis demo, define filterable fields such as system, status, and created_at, plus descriptive string fields for summaries:

 from eigenlake import schema as s